2 min read

 "I'm totally in favor of minimalism now.
 Less development, therefore less testing.
 Gain experience first - I think that will be a super important point (in the future)." - Alex Schladebeck

-Alex Schladebeck is a passionate tester, Managing Director and Head of Quality Assurance at Bredex GmbH, where she drives better product quality, processes and communication.
+Alex Schladebeck is a passionate tester, managing director and head of quality assurance at Bredex GmbH, where she ensures better product quality, processes and communication.
 She has empowered teams to improve quality in previous roles and is now committed to creating a supportive environment for employees.
-Alex shares her knowledge and experience through workshops, coaching and as a conference speaker.
+Alex shares her knowledge and experience through workshops, coaching and as a speaker at conferences.

 The role of AI and humans in software testing